 If the court orders an expedited eviction, the court can require the sheriff to evict the tenant immediately once the judgment becomes final.

-However, the court can also stay the eviction for a reasonable length of time if the tenant can establish by clear and convincing evidence that immediate eviction would pose a serious danger to the tenant that outweighs the safety of the landlord and the community.
+However, the court can also prevent or stay the eviction for a reasonable length of time if the tenant can establish by clear and convincing evidence that immediate eviction would pose a serious danger to the tenant that outweighs the safety of the landlord and the community.

 SECURITY DEPOSITS